megancopple/Basic-Calculator/README.md

 # Basic Calculator - Windows Forms Application
+ # Updated file or app name to Basic Calc
 This is a simple calculator built with C# and Windows Forms.
 The calculator allows the user to perform basic arithmetic operations using a graphical interface.

 ## Features